wattsjake/sensible-systematization/docs/source/business.rst

 Business Buzzwords
 ==================

-* Return on investment
-In business, a "return on investment" refers to how beneficial a particular project has been to a company compared to the resources it used.
+* **Return on investment** - In business, a "return on investment" refers to how beneficial a particular project has been to a company compared to the resources it used.
 Return on investment or ROI usually refers to profits made from a project and whether they are more or less than the cost of the project.

-* Synergy
-"Synergy" is the way that different components work together to complete a goal.
+* **Synergy** - "Synergy" is the way that different components work together to complete a goal.
 A team that gets along well and produces high-quality content can be described as having synergy.

-* Customer journey
-"Customer journey" is a phrase that describes every interaction a customer has with a business, from their initial interest in a product to requests for support after making a purchase.
+* **Customer journey** - "Customer journey" is a phrase that describes every interaction a customer has with a business, from their initial interest in a product to requests for support after making a purchase.

-* Deep dive
-A "deep dive" in business is a more thorough version of brainstorming.
+* **Deep dive** - A "deep dive" in business is a more thorough version of brainstorming.
 When a manager requests a deep dive into a topic, they are asking for a detailed review of all possible ideas based on that topic.

-* Impact
+* **Impact** -
 In business, "impact" refers to the impression that a company or its employees can have on their workplace, customers or community.
 This buzzword can encourage employees to focus on making a difference and measuring the changes that they make.

-* Ballpark
-In business, "ballpark" refers to an estimate that is within the range of something desired.
+* **Ballpark** - In business, "ballpark" refers to an estimate that is within the range of something desired.
 Indicating that something is within the right ballpark tells others that they are taking useful steps toward a certain goal for a project.

-* Core competency
-"Core competencies" are the most important skills and values of a business.
+* **Core competency** - "Core competencies" are the most important skills and values of a business.
 They can also describe the particular qualifications of a job applicant.

-* Visibility
-"Visibility" is often used in marketing to describe how popular a product or company is within a market.
+* **Visibility** - "Visibility" is often used in marketing to describe how popular a product or company is within a market.
 Businesses want visibility to increase sales and develop a good reputation.

 * Startup
 A "startup" is a project created by an entrepreneur that aims to become a large business.
 Startups are different from other types of new businesses mainly because of their goals for growth.